webmappsrl/wm-osmfeatures/README.md

 In your model, implement the following methods from the `OsmfeaturesSyncableInterface` interface:

 -   `getOsmfeaturesEndpoint`: Returns the OSMFeatures API endpoint.
 -   `getOsmfeaturesListQueryParameters`: Returns the query parameters for listing features.
+Available universal parameters are: updated_at, bbox, score.
+More informations can be found in the [osmfeatures api documentation](https://osmfeatures.maphub.it/api/documentation)
 -   `osmfeaturesUpdateLocalAfterSync`: Updates the local database after a successful OSMFeatures sync.

 Example: